-“I’ve never looked at this stone in detail,” says Paul Scherzinger, as he and his mentor arrive at a large rock at the end of a paved pathway on the campus the College of Staten Island, (CSI).
+“I’ve never looked at this stone in detail,” says Paul Scherzinger, as he and his mentor arrive at a large rock at the end of a paved pathway on the campus of the College of Staten Island, (CSI).
 On the side of the rock is a plaque containing an image of a building that once stood, but has since been torn down.

-Paul leans forward in his wheelchair, to read words inscribed on the plaque.
-The heading reads, “A PROMISE FULFILLED,” an allusion to the closing of the infamous Willowbrook State School, which occupied the site for 36 years, and was closed in 1987, following a well-publicized scandal that revealed deplorable living conditions for the people with intellectual and developmental disabilities who had been living there.
+Paul leans forward in his wheelchair, to read the words inscribed on the plaque.
+The heading reads, “A PROMISE FULFILLED,” an allusion to the closing of the infamous Willowbrook State School, which occupied the site for 36 years and was closed in 1987, following a well-publicized scandal that revealed deplorable living conditions for the people with intellectual and developmental disabilities who had been living there.
 Paul knows the story well, having learned about it while attending college.

 On a warm day in May, under a canopy of trees, Paul and his mentor, Eduardo “Isaac” Garrido, discuss the vast contrasts that can be seen at this location over several decades.
 Today, the same location is the campus of CSI, which provides educational opportunities for people with and without disabilities, preparing students to become responsible and active members of their communities.

 “I want to be a video game journalist,” says Paul, who is a graduate of AHRC NYC’s Melissa Riggio Higher Education Program at CSI.
 “I majored in media because I like to analyze TV, movies, and videos games.”

 AHRC NYC’s Self-Advocacy Leadership Committee